-Search for the missing continues as Morocco reels from tragic quake
+Search for the missing continues as Morocco reels from powerful earthquake

 “We will send whatever is needed because everyone knows that these first hours are key, especially if there are people buried under rubble,” Defence Minister Margarita Robles told Spanish public television.

-In addition to Spain, Morocco announced on Sunday it had accepted aid from just three other countries – Britain, Qatar and the United Arab Emirates.
+In addition to Spain, Morocco announced on Sunday that it had accepted aid from just three other countries – Britain, Qatar and the United Arab Emirates.

-The interior ministry said in a statement it had responded favourably “at this stage” to offers from the four “to send search and rescue teams”.
+The interior ministry said in a statement that it had responded favourably “at this stage” to offers from the four “to send search and rescue teams”.

 It said only four offers to help have been accepted because “a lack of coordination could be counterproductive”.

-Other countries have also offered help.
+Other countries have also offered assistance.

 French President Emmanuel Macron said his country has mobilised “all technical and security teams to be able to intervene, when the Moroccan authorities deem it useful”.